< Back to Main Bat Advice Page

 Help for Bats in Somerset

-There are a few organisations in Somerset that take and care for injured bats.
+There is only one organisation in Somerset that take and care for injured bats.
 Please contact them directly:

 Secret World – East Huntspill, Highbridge